clearmatics/ion/README.md

-the same time it means that, regardless of how much energy you invest in Proof of Work, if you try to forge history your attempts will be mostly ignored unless there is a trust relationship where the consumer of the information doesn't perform their own verification (such as in the case of a 'light client'), or where finality is a window where each transaction must be 'set in stone' by the mining of subsequent blocks.
+the same time it means that, regardless of how much energy you invest in Proof of Work, if you try to forge history your attempts will be mostly ignored unless there is a trust relationship where the consumer of the information doesn't perform their own verification (such as in the case of a 'light client'), or where finality is a window where each transaction must be 'set in stone' by the mining of subsequent blocks...

-However, I find that thinking about the security model is easier when the properties are reviewed within the context of more general dichotomies, such as temporal, spacial and level of benevolence or participation, to better understand the relationships between threats, and also as a way of getting a deeper intuitive understanding of the reasons for more general or specific design choices.
+However, I find that thinking about the security model is easier when the properties are reviewed within the context of more general dichotomies, such as temporal, spacial and level of benevolence or participation, to better understand the relationships between threats and also as a way of getting a deeper intuitive understanding of the reasons for more general or specific design choices.
 The temporal categories are:
 Future, Immediate and History; the spacial categories are: Local and Distant; and the adversaries are Neutral, Malicious and Chaotic.
 For example, a local chaotic adversary which exists in the future is hard-drive failure.